The Role of Therapy in Managing Age-Related Eye Conditions

 The doctor explained that it was possible for the devices in eye prescription clinics not to detect anything wrong with the patients’ eyes, but it did not mean that nothing’s wrong.
 He proceeded to say that even his own mother only got reading glasses back then, although she also had glaucoma.

 Glaucoma is a slow-progressing condition that many people do not realize they have.
-They sometimes attribute blurry vision and headache to stress and other factors.
+They sometimes attribute blurry vision and headaches to stress and other factors.
 Still, they never think that it’s because the optic nerve connecting the brain and eyes has been getting damaged due to fluid buildup inside the eyes,” the doctor added.

 “Is there a cure for this?”